 - Call 911 at the accident scene.

 - Take photos at the accident scene.
-It’s particularly important to photograph the positions of the vehicles immediately after the accident, although this can sometimes work against you.
+Itโs particularly important to photograph the positions of the vehicles immediately after the accident, although this can sometimes work against you without the legal guidance of a Las Vegas car accident lawyer.

 - Obtain the names and contact details of any witnesses to the accident.